abdelazizmohamad11/AI-Development-for-Stock-Management-Application-PRICE-Project-/README.md

-# PRICE Prediction Project - LET'STOCK
+# STOCK Consumption Prediction - LET'STOCK - PRICE

-This project focuses on predicting product prices using historical data and advanced machine learning techniques, followed by the development of a user-friendly graphical interface for deployment.
-It was conducted as part of a collaboration with LET'STOCK, a client seeking to automate and enhance pricing predictions.
+This project focuses on predicting **product stock consumption** using historical data and advanced machine learning techniques, followed by the development of a user-friendly graphical interface for deployment.
+It was conducted as part of a collaboration with **LET'STOCK**, a client seeking to automate and enhance stock-level forecasting to improve inventory management and reduce shortages or overstocking.

 ## Project Overview
 - Created by: Abdelaziz Mohamad